Ock Pop Tok and Getting my Luang Prabang Mojo Back

 This post may contain affiliate links.

 We’ve been in Luang Prabang, Laos, for almost a week now.
-It’s been a strange few days and we weren’t enjoying Luang Prabang as much as we’d hoped second time around, it’s changed a lot.
-Luang Prabang is all about wealthy fly-in tourists these days, they’ve built an international airport here since we came last and it’s not the cool little town it was, tourism is big business.
+It’s been a strange few days and we weren’t enjoying Luang Prabang as much as we’d hoped the second time around.
+It’s changed a lot.
+Luang Prabang is all about wealthy fly-in tourists these days.
+They’ve built an international airport here since we came last and it’s not the cool little town it was, tourism is big business.
 But I’ve turned a corner, we had a great morning at Ock Pop Tok that has given me my Laos mojo back.

 Ock Pop Tok Luang Prabang waving and craft centre